doctrine/orm/docs/en/tutorials/getting-started.rst

     |-- composer.json
     `-- vendor

-Next we'll create a basic bootsrapped application that uses the Symfony Console to interact with Doctrine via the command line.
+Next we'll create a basic bootstrapped application that uses the Symfony Console to interact with Doctrine via the command line.

 Here's a preview of what we'll add: